turtlemonvh/dns-zero-ttl/README.md

 # Consul DNS Zero TTL Experiment

 Consul recommends running with 0 TTL.
-However, not all languages and systems behave as expected under 0 TTL.
+However, not all languages and systems behave the same under 0 TTL.

 This is a testbed for characterizing that behavior.